AlanMalikov777/Final_py1/README.md

 Kurmangali Sanzhar

 # Installation
-You need to download this libraries: 'Flask', 'Flask-SQLAlchemy', 'requests', 'beautifulSoup', 'transformers ', 'jwt' With using this codes:
+You need to download these libraries: 'Flask', 'Flask-SQLAlchemy', 'requests', 'beautifulSoup', 'transformers ', 'jwt' With using this codes:
 ```bash
 pip install Flask